 6. The History of Carving Pumpkins… or Turnips

-Pumpkins are native to US and Mexico, but carving has been part of the history of halloween for at least a few centuries.
+Pumpkins are native to North America and Mexico, but carving has been part of the history of halloween for at least a few centuries.
 So, for hundreds of years, the rest of the world celebrated using other root vegetables for jack-o’-lanterns, most prominently and unsettlingly… turnips.

 But where did the idea of carving faces into veg come from?